 We recommend you eat foods that are soft and easy to chew or that require no chewing at all.
 A perfect example would be yogurt, warm soup, ice cream, smoothies, and steamed vegetables.
-Dr. Teeking can provide you with a more detailed list during your pre-operative consultation.
-You should also be sure to avoid food difficult to chew, like steak, or things that are sharp, like tortilla chips, since they can further irritate your gum tissue.
+We can provide you with a more detailed list during a consultation.
+Also be sure to avoid foods that are difficult to chew, like steak, or things that are sharp, like tortilla chips, since they can further irritate your gum tissue.

 How long before I am back to normal?

-Most of our Newtown patients report feeling normal within a week of dental implant surgery.
-The first couple of days will be the most uncomfortable, but every day you should feel slightly better, and ibuprofen or Tylenol should be enough to increase your comfort.
+Most patients report feeling normal within a week of dental implant surgery.
+The first couple of days will be the most uncomfortable, but every day you should feel slightly better.
+Ibuprofen or Tylenol can usually be enough to increase your comfort.

 Is there any pain after dental implant surgery?

-When you visit our 06470 dental office, we will discuss pain management with you.
-You will be given anesthesia during the actual procedure so you can relax and feel comfortable during the entire process.
-Afterwards, you can take over-the-counter medication to manage your pain, and by doing so as directed, you will remain fairly comfortable.
+When you visit our dental office, we will discuss pain management with you.
+We will give you anesthesia during the actual procedure so you can relax and feel comfortable during the entire process.
+Afterward, you can take over-the-counter medication to manage your pain.
+By following the directions, you will remain fairly comfortable.
 The key is to stay ahead of your discomfort, so if the bottle says that you can take two pills every four hours – take them every four hours.
-As long as you do so, you should be able to go through your day without any severe discomfort.
+As long as you do so, you will be able to go through your day without any severe discomfort.

 Will my new tooth be attached right away?

-When you come in for a consultation, Dr. Teeking can provide you with a good idea of when your new tooth will be attached.
-For the most part, we wait until the process of osseointegration has taken place and the titanium post has integrated into the jawbone.
+When you come in for a consultation, we can provide you with a good idea of when we can attach your new tooth.
+For the most part, we wait until the process of osseointegration takes place and the titanium post integrates into the jawbone.
 This provides the most durable base to attach your new crown to.
-Typically, this process can take anywhere from three to six months to complete, though there are other options we can explore if you are on a tight timeframe.
+Typically, this process can take anywhere from three to six months to complete.
+However, there are other options we can explore if you are on a tight timeframe.
 To ensure your smile is intact while you wait, we can provide you with a temporary denture to wear.
-The denture will be attached using wires, similar to a retainer, and can come out whenever you want it to.
+We will attach the denture using wires, similar to a retainer.
+You can remove the denture whenever you want to.
 This way, your smile will appear intact until we are ready to secure your new tooth (crown) in place.
 We will schedule you for a follow up visit to inspect your implant and give you a better idea of how the healing process is going at that time.

 Can dental implants replace my dentures?

-Yes, at Pleasant Dental, we place implants on a regular basis, giving them to patients who are tired of wearing removable dentures and want something more permanent.
+Yes, at Pleasant Dental, we place implants on a regular basis.
+Patients who are tired of wearing removable dentures and want something more permanent can benefit from dental implants.
 Since dentures can easily slip out of place, switching to implants can make it easier to eat, speak, and engage in normal daily activities.
 If you have worn dentures for some time, you may be suffering from resorption.
 If this is the case, your jawbone may not have sufficient density to support an implant.
-In this case, we may recommend a bone graft prior to getting started.
-To discuss this further, call (203) 290-3648 and schedule an examination.
-After physically examining your teeth and taking x-rays, we can create a full treatment plan for you.
+When this happens, we may recommend a bone graft prior to beginning.
+To discuss this further, call 203-290-3648 and schedule an examination.
+After physically examining your teeth and taking X-rays, we can create a full treatment plan for you.

 Dental Implant Surgery – What to Expect From Your Consultation

-Before you can begin, we need to examine you and take x-rays to determine the density of your jawbone.
+Before you can begin, we need to examine you and take X-rays to determine the density of your jawbone.
 This appointment will be non-invasive and comfortable.
 We can present you with all of the options available to you and discuss the ins and outs of each treatment solution.
 This will allow you to ask questions and select the option that is best for you.
-To get started, call our Newtown dental office at (203) 290-3648.
+To begin, call our Newtown dental office at (203) 290-3648.